Jingtian1989/matrix/README.md

 ##	How To Avoid Cache Conflict

-	Multiple threads run on different cpus(set by cpu affinity) execute matrix mul- tiply, when they are designed to write the adjacent memory address in matrix C, there will be a waste of time for each cpu to keep the cache line consistence.
+	Multiple threads run on different cpus(set by cpu affinity) execute matrix mul- tiplication, when they are designed to write the adjacent memory address in ma- trix C, there will be a waste of time for each cpu to keep the cache line cons- istence.

 	So it's better to partition the threads to write different cache line avoiding the consistence waste.